Bainbridge Island Rowing, in conjunction with USRowing and clubs across the country, is launching a new SafeSport program.

 Meet Judy Friesem, BIR SafeSport Coordinator

 Judy Friesem is a mediator, educator, musician, artist and naturalist.
-Her life’s trajectory has taken her from inner city New York where she was raised by refugee parent, to the wilds of northern Idaho with moose in her backyard, to the extraordinary splendor of the Pacific NW.
+Her life’s trajectory has taken her from inner city New York where she was raised by refugee parents, to the wilds of northern Idaho with moose in her backyard, to the extraordinary splendor of the Pacific NW.
 She has lived on many islands and loves being by—and on—the water.
 The theme of connection flows throughout her life’s work, whether it is teaching about the natural world or mediating across generations and cultures.
 Besides being the ‘SafeSport Coordinator’ for BIR, Judy is a therapeutic musician playing harp for Hospice patients and directs a Threshold Choir.
 She sells watercolor cards of the natural world.
 Pre-pandemic, she ran the ‘Diversion Board’ for North Kitsap through Juvenile Court, working with youth in restorative juice practices.
 She was also a facilitator of Ropes Challenge Programs.
 Judy is an author and has published ‘Summoned by a Stroke: an homage to love, relationship, and living life fully’.
 Her education includes a Masters in Whole Systems Design with a focus on ‘Creativity and Conflict Resolution’ through Antioch University Seattle,

 and a Bachelors in K-8 Education, majoring in Biology and Studio Art.
 Judy has been living in an intentional community on Bainbridge Island for over 20 years.
 She is an active volunteer with BI Emergency Medical Responders, Kitsap Dispute Resolution Center, and the Kitsap County Council for Human Rights.